ng-Classic/ng-classic/aio/content/guide/singleton-services.md

 It's a different story if you improperly import `GreetingModule` into a lazy loaded module such as `CustomersModule`.

-Angular Classiccreates a lazy loaded module with its own injector, a child of the root injector.
+Angular Classic creates a lazy loaded module with its own injector, a child of the root injector.
-`@SkipSelf()` causes Angular Classicto look for a `GreetingModule` in the parent injector, which this time is the root injector.
+`@SkipSelf()` causes Angular Classic to look for a `GreetingModule` in the parent injector, which this time is the root injector.
 Of course it finds the instance imported by the root `AppModule`.
 Now `parentModule` exists and the constructor throws the error.